Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Anular o registo da subscrição (se necessário) ao executar o seguinte comando:
+1. Cancele o registro da assinatura (se necessário) executando o seguinte comando:

         # sudo subscription-manager unregister

-1. Execute os seguintes comandos para desaprovisionar a máquina virtual e prepará-lo para o aprovisionamento no Azure:
+1. Execute os seguintes comandos para desprovisionar a máquina virtual e prepará-la para provisionamento no Azure:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step